Physics in the Forest - Exoplanets

 Exoplanets: The search for Earth 2.0

 The field of Exoplanet Astronomy is relatively new, but growing at an accelerating pace.
-Since the first exoplanet was found in 1995, almost 4,000 more have joined its ranks, most in the last two years.
+Since the first exoplanet was found in 1995, almost 4,000 more have joined its ranks, most in the last three years.

 We have found planets of all sizes and at many orbital distances from their star.
 So diverse is the zoo of planetary systems we have found that astronomers are now rethinking how our own solar system formed.
 Yet, in all this searching, we have never found anywhere quite like our home planet Earth.